mjuenema/bitstring/README.rst

 Unit Tests
 ----------

-The 400+ unit tests should all pass for Python 2.6 and later.
+I have no plans to port the unit tests to MicroPython.

 ----